SolverNotConverging/FDFD/README.md

-# Computational Electromagnetics
+# FDFD v1.0.0

-Computational Electromagnetics intentionally uses simplified Python syntax to make electromagnetic calculations easier to set up and explore.
+FDFD v1.0.0 intentionally uses simplified Python syntax to make electromagnetic calculations easier to set up and explore.
 Define a solver, define reusable materials, add geometry, mesh, solve, and inspect the results in a GUI.
 You can change field components, modes, and display options without writing a new